Home : Linux resources : "Howto" : Burning CDs

 cdrecord -speed=8 -dev=1,0,0 -data foo.iso

-The first command makes an ISO9660 CD image out of the contents
+The first command makes an ISO9660 image out of the contents

 of an ordinary Linux directory; the second command writes this